MaBre01/docker-gitlab/README.md

 ## Content

-This compose contains GitLab CE and GitLab Runner and run using my [Traefik Configuration](https://github.com/MaBre01/docker-toolkit).
+This compose contains GitLab CE and GitLab Runner and run using my [Server Configuration](https://github.com/MaBre01/docker-toolkit).
 GitLab Registry is also set up, so we can push Docker image on this GitLab Server.

 GitLab Runner is installed on the same server with GitLab but it is not recommanded to do this.